 These abilities replace the beastmaster’s standard Limit Breaks.

 At 1st level, a pack-bonded hunter receives a teamwork feat as a bonus feat for which he must meet the prerequisites.
 Once per day as a standard action, he may grant this teamwork feat to a single ally within 30 feet who can see and hear him.
 This ally benefits from the feat for 2 rounds plus 1 round for every three levels the pack-bonded hunter possesses.

 Favored Enemy (Ex)

-At 5th level and every five levels thereafter (10th, 15th, and 20th level), the pack-bonded hunter may select an additional favored enemy.
+At 5th level and every four levels thereafter (9th, 13th, and 17th level), the pack-bonded hunter may select an additional favored enemy.
 In addition, at each such interval, the bonus against any one favored enemy (including the one just selected, if so desired) increases by +2.

 If the pack-bonded hunter chooses humanoids or outsiders as a favored enemy, he must also choose an associated subtype, as indicated on the table below.
 (Note that there are other types of humanoid to choose from—those called out specifically on the table below are merely the most common.)
 If a specific creature falls into more than one category of favored enemy, the pack-bonded hunter’s bonuses do not stack; he simply uses whichever bonus is higher.

 This ability replaces animal companion.